In today's article, I will talk about the following:

 While it is vital to double down on our strengths to perform at a higher level, we shouldn't ignore our weaknesses.
 Instead, we should strive to reach a balance between the two.

 For example, if you're not good at communication but good at innovative and creative thinking, you'd find it very hard to succeed as a product manager.
-While you might have the best ideas, no one will understand them if you can't effectively communicate them.
+While you might have the best ideas, only some people will understand them if you can effectively communicate them.
 And in this case, you should work on your weaknesses first.

-But if there are other situations where you are already doing decently well in all the baseline skills of a product manager, then it makes sense to focus on strengths.
+But if there are other situations in which you are already doing decently well in all the baseline product manager skills, then it makes sense to focus on your strengths.

 In closing, I summarise the approach below: